 Valuations for derivative and freestanding financial instruments are typically based on the following hierarchy: (i) prices quoted on an organized market, (ii) prices obtained from other external sources such as brokers or over-the-counter third parties and (iii) valuation models and other techniques usually applied by market participants.
-Because our convertible notes and common shares were not publicly traded, we had relied solely on valuation models in determining these values.
+Prior to our initial public offering in November 2006, when the convertible notes initially issued to HSBC and JAFCO and our common shares were not publicly traded, we relied solely on valuation models in determining these values and in preparing our financial statements for the year ended December 31, 2006.

 We used a binomial model to value the conversion option and early redemption put option.
 The binomial model requires the input of assumptions, some of which are subjectively determined, such as the fair values of the common shares and the underlying notes, life of the option, the risk free interest rate over the period of the option, a standard derivation of expected volatility, and expected dividend yields.
-We determined the fair value of the underlying common shares based on valuations by American Appraisal.
+We determined the fair value of the underlying common shares based on valuations by an independent appraiser.
 For a more detailed discussion on the assumptions involved in determining the fair value of our common shares, see "- Overview of Financial Results - Share-based Compensation Expenses."